 Instructions

-- Cut 255 g milk chocolate into small flakes.
+- Cut 255 g milk chocolate into small flakes and place them in a heatproof bowl.
 The smaller the flakes, the better it will melt.
-Transfer to a heatproof bowl.

-- Pour 120 ml heavy cream into a heatproof jug and add 15 g unsalted butter and ½ tbsp liquor of choice.
+- Pour 120 ml heavy cream into a heatproof jug and add 15 g unsalted butter and ½ tbsp liquor of choice (or replace with extra cream).
 Heat on low power in 20-30 second intervals until it reaches about 70 °C (158 °F).
-Alternatively, heat on the stove until small bubbles appear around the edge.
-(Do not boil)
+Alternatively, heat on the stove until small bubbles appear around the edge, but be careful not to let it boil.

-- Pour the heated cream mixture into the chocolate and set it sit for 30 seconds.
+- Pour the heated cream mixture into the chocolate and let it sit for 30 seconds to 1 minute.
 Stir until all the chocolate has melted into the cream.
-If the mixture is not smooth, heat further over a hot water bath to help melt the chocolate fully.
+If there are stubborn lumps of chocolate, heat further over a hot water bath and mix until smooth.

-- Pour into a mold lined with baking paper and cool to room temperature before covering and placing in the refrigerator for about 3-4 hours.
+- Pour the mixture into a square or rectangular mold lined with baking paper, and cool to room temperature before covering and placing in the refrigerator for about 3-4 hours.

-- Remove from the mold and trim the edges.
-Cut into equally sized pieces and dust with cocoa powder.
+- Remove from the mold and cut off the edges.
+Cut into equally sized pieces, dust with cocoa powder, and enjoy!

 Leave a rating and a comment